 PROJECT IN PROCESS: DURANGO THROUGH PLATE GIRDER IN 1:48!
 This is the matching bridge for the

 truss in Durango CO.
 I had the urge to make an all-resin kit that is fully detailed but easy to assemble.
 The

-parts are designed by me, mastered by 3D printing and will be cast here at JPS World Headquarters.
-Please
+parts are designed by me, mastered by 3D printing and cast here at JPS World Headquarters.
+Please see the

 THE OTHER IDEAS?
 The list remains long.
 My ideas can drift depending on feedback from modelers and